13luiscabral13/SDLE/docs/Report.md

 ## 2. Local First

-The primary focus initially is to attain a `Local First` [5] behavior.
-To achieve this, persisting data from recognized lists is crucial.
-In the initial phase, the client app checks for the existence of a local database:
+The primary focus initially lies in achieving a `Local First` [5] behavior.
+To accomplish this, the persistence of data from recognized lists becomes crucial.
+In the initial phase, the client app checks for the presence of a local database.

-- If present, loads its content (lists and items);
+- If present, loads its content, lists and corresponding items;
 - If absent, creates an empty database following the predefined schema presented in [Figure 1];

 <p align="center">